Red Hat Enterprise Linux 8 Image Builder: Building custom system images

 Now you have Image Builder up and running.
 Next, let’s use the web console GUI to create an image using Image Builder.

 Everything you need to grow your career.

 With your free Red Hat Developer program membership, unlock our library of cheat sheets and ebooks on next-generation application development.SIGN UP

 Creating a custom image using the web console

-Once you have Composer and Cockpit installed, you can access the system administration GUI by pointing your browser to the Composer virtual machine hostname or IP address on port 9090.
+Once you have Image Builder and the Web Console installed, you can access the system administration GUI by pointing your browser to the virtual machine’s hostname or IP address on port 9090.
 Log in using your administrator user credentials:

 Once logged in, click on the Image Builder icon on the left side of the menu:

 Creating an image Blueprint